algorandfoundation/specs/dev/TEAL.md

 Design and implementation limitations to be aware of with various versions.

 * Stateless programs cannot lookup balances of Algos or other assets.
-(Standard transaction accounting will apply after the LogicSig has run and authorized a transaction.
-A LogicSig-approved transaction could still be invalid by other accounting rules just as a standard signed transaction could be invalid. e.g. I can't give away money I don't have.)
+(Standard transaction accounting will apply after the Smart Signature has authorized a transaction.
+A transaction could still be invalid by other accounting rules just as a standard signed transaction could be invalid. e.g. I can't give away money I don't have.)
 * Programs cannot access information in previous blocks.
 Programs cannot access information in other transactions in the current block, unless they are a part of the same atomic transaction group.
-* LogicSigs cannot know exactly what round the current transaction will commit in (but it is somewhere in FirstValid through LastValid).
+* Smart Signatures cannot know exactly what round the current transaction will commit in (but it is somewhere in FirstValid through LastValid).
 * Programs cannot know exactly what time its transaction is committed.